 HomeGroup creation (you can join an existing HomeGroup but you can't create a new one)

 The ability to connect to your Windows RT 8.1 PC from another PC using Remote Desktop

 With Windows RT 8.1, you can install apps directly from the Windows Store, but you can't install desktop apps that you used with previous versions of Windows.

 You can only install printers, mice, keyboards and other devices that have the Designed for Windows RT logo.
-For more information, see the Compare Windows page and the Windows RT disclaimer.
+For more information, see the Windows RT disclaimer.

-Windows RT 8.1 comes with several built-in apps like Mail, People, Photos, Music, Video and more.
+Windows RT 8.1 comes with several built-in apps such as Mail, People, Photos, Music, Video and more.

 Windows RT 8.1 also comes with Office 2013 RT, which provides you with touch-optimised desktop versions of Word, Excel, PowerPoint, OneNote and Outlook.
 Some features and products are unsupported.
 For more details, see the Office 2013 RT product page.